mersaii/mersaii/README.md

 👯 I’m looking to collaborate on open source projects.

 ### **🌱What have I done so far?**
+- Developed a farming website that helps connect farmers and consumers with html, css, and javascript
 - Developed a quiz app with flask.
 - Worked with a team that developed a website with WIX called FEM-ERGY that was 1 of the 7 winners of a Major League Hackathon.
 - Developed a recipe web application with flask.